American Indian College

-SAGU American Indian College (SAGU AIC) is a private Christian college in Phoenix, Arizona.
+Nelson American Indian College (Nelson AIC) is a private Christian college in Phoenix, Arizona.
 It was originally founded in 1957 by missionary Alta Washburn who saw the great need to prepare Native Americans for church ministry.
-SAGU AIC educates students from about 25 tribes but welcomes students of all ethnicities.
+Nelson AIC educates students from about 25 tribes but welcomes students of all ethnicities.
 It is a regional Assemblies of God college.
-Until late 2015 the college was accredited by the North Central Association of Colleges and Schools but is now an approved campus of Southwestern Assemblies of God University and accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+In 2016, it became a campus of Nelson University (formerly Southwestern Assemblies of God University, or SAGU) and now shares that university's accreditation by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 History

-SAGU AIC was established in 1957 as a Bible institute.
+Nelson AIC was established in 1957 as a Bible institute.
 Over years of Pentecostal ministry, it has changed location three times and has grown into a regionally accredited college offering multiple degree programs.
-In September 2007, to commemorate the fiftieth anniversary of the college's establishment, SAGU AIC began a new "Jubilee Walkway" connecting the parking lot with the Henson Memorial Chapel.
-In 2016, AIC partnered with Southwestern Assemblies of God University (SAGU), Waxahachie, Texas, becoming SAGU AIC.
+In September 2007, to commemorate the fiftieth anniversary of the college's establishment, Nelson AIC began a new "Jubilee Walkway" connecting the parking lot with the Henson Memorial Chapel.
+In 2016, AIC partnered with Nelson University, formerly Southwestern Assemblies of God University (SAGU), in Waxahachie, Texas, becoming Nelson AIC.

 Academics

-SAGU AIC offers several on-campus degree programs: Associate in Arts, Associate in Science, Bachelor of Arts, and Bachelor of Science.
-The academic department chairs for each major hold an earned doctorate, and all full-time faculty hold at least a master's degree in their field.
+Nelson AIC offers several on-campus degree programs: Associate in Arts, Associate in Science, Bachelor of Arts, and Bachelor of Science.
+The academic department chairs for each major hold an earned doctorate and all full-time faculty hold at least a master's degree in their field.

-SAGU AIC offers its students several opportunities for ministry: Semester outreach programs are offered throughout Arizona, California, and New Mexico; there is an annual four-day trip to Mexico; there are summer ministry traveling teams throughout the country and also abroad; and finally there are also local church opportunities.
-The Assemblies of God Theological Seminary holds seminars on the SAGU AIC campus for students working towards a master's degree in Christian Ministry.
+Nelson AIC offers its students several opportunities for ministry: Semester outreach programs are offered throughout Arizona.
+There are summer ministry traveling teams throughout the country and abroad.
+Finally, there are also local church opportunities.